bradford-hamilton/Ruby-On-Quails/guides/source/autoloading_and_reloading_constants.md

 ### Qualified References

-When a qualified constant is missing Rails does not look for it in the parent namespaces.
-But there is a caveat: when a constant is missing, Rails is unable to tell if the trigger was a relative reference or a qualified one.
+When a qualified constant is missing Quails does not look for it in the parent namespaces.
+But there is a caveat: when a constant is missing, Quails is unable to tell if the trigger was a relative reference or a qualified one.

 For example, consider